PROBLEMS OR OBSTACLES ENCOUNTERED AND HOW

 houses.
 Insurance agents have been reported to charge 50% to 400% higher

-than normal rates on insurance premiums for protection of timber buildin
+than normal rates on insurance premiums for protection of timber buildings

 against fire.